stefanvictora/hue-scheduler/README.md

   Hallway  10:00
   ~~~

   In this case only the interval `07:00`--`10:00` is created.
-If you would turn your lights on after `10:00` or before `7:00`, Hue Scheduler would not enforce any sate for the light.
+If you turn your lights on after `10:00` or before `7:00`, Hue Scheduler would not enforce any sate for the light.

   The following dynamic **sun time constants** are available, sorted in their chronological order: